 PhotoPills offers numerous other features useful for drone photography such as DOF, Exposure, Time Lapse, FOV calculator, Spot Stars Calculator and many, many more!

-AirMagic is something that every drone photographer’s been dreaming of.
+AirMagic is something that every drone photographer’s been dreaming of and one of the best apps for drones.
 You no longer need to spend hours editing your photos, AirMagic does the job for you in no time.

 It’s the first AI-powered app specially designed to enhance photos made with a drone.
 AirMagic automatically improves your great photos and makes them breathtaking.
-It automatically removes haze, enhances the sky, reveals details, and adjusts midtones, highlights, and shadows.
+This app for drone camera automatically removes haze, enhances the sky, reveals details, and adjusts midtones, highlights, and shadows.

 All you need to do is to drag & drop the pictures you want to enhance to the app and leave the rest to technology.